-A MAP has representatives from the civil society, local government, community leaders, entrepreneurs, the media, activists, minority groups, and the youth.
+A MAP has representatives from civil society, local government, community leaders, entrepreneurs, the media, activists, minority groups, and the youth.

 MAPs aim to create an environment for transparency and accountability in local entities serving the community including educational institutions, local government departments, public health facilities, clubs, volunteer organisations, and NGOs.

-Our work is also conducted in close partnership with several national institutions to enhance our work at the policy level.
+Our work was also conducted in close partnership with several national institutions to enhance our work at the policy level.
 These organisations, including NILG, BPATC, NIMC, and BCSAA are working on research, policy design, and capacity building for both government officials and civil society leaders.

-P4D has signed an MoU with the National Institute of Local Government, Ministry of Information, Bangladesh Public Administration Training Centre, and Bangladesh Civil Service Administration Academy with the objective of building the capacity of civil servants.
+P4D signed an MoU with the National Institute of Local Government, Ministry of Information, Bangladesh Public Administration Training Centre, and Bangladesh Civil Service Administration Academy with the objective of building the capacity of civil servants.